dgraph-io/ristretto/README.md

 1. Set the Cost field to a non-nil function.
 2. When calling Set for new items or item updates, use a `cost` of 0.

+### Testing

+If you wish to mock out the caching functionality for use in your tests, you should use the `CacheInterface` in your code.
+This enables you to generate mocks using something like [mockery](https://github.com/vektra/mockery) or provide your own implementation.

 ## Benchmarks